ValheKouneli/SkrolliEditor/documentation/HowToUse.md

 ## The (view as) langauge consultant page

 The page lists all the articles that are both written and edited but not 'language checked'.
 On the page, a language consultant can 'grab' articles that are written and edited (but not language checked).
 Grabbing means that they indicate to other language consultant they are working on that article.
-Once they have grabbed an article, they can mark their work as ready: the article becomes 'language checked' and in the article view, it is moved in to the 'Finished' section.
+Once they have grabbed an article, they can mark their work as ready: the article becomes 'language checked' and in the article view, it is moved in to the 'Language checked' section.

 ## The (view as) picture editor page